vivekkbaskaran/github-usere/README.md

   3) Then you can find node_modules folder within the client folder

+  4) just to to insert the below mongodb query

+    db.categories.insertMany([{name:'category5',is_active:1},{name:'category6',is_active:1}]) - for categpries schema

+    In the below query replace category schema id from the categories schema

+    db.products.insertMany([{name:'product1',category_id:ObjectId("category schema id"), is_active:1},{name:'product2',category_id:ObjectId("category schema id"),is_active:1}])

-  4) just run http://localhost:5000/api/category/list where you can find number of products associated to that category as response.
+  5) just run http://localhost:5000/api/category/list where you can find number of products associated to that category as response.